spacebarchat/docs/docs/setup/server/index.md

 If all went according to plan, you can now access your new Fosscord instance at [http://localhost:3001](http://localhost:3001)!
 Congrats!

+If you set up your server remotely, you can use `curl http://localhost:3001/api/ping` to verify the server is up and running, (you should set up a reverse proxy, next!).

 ## Now what?

 Well, now you can configure Fosscord to your liking!